 What we do is a business.
 It’s not personal.
 There’s valid reason we qualify for OurName, LLC.

 Would GLOW have all the hard work, bumps and falls, training, broken bones, blood, bulging discs, torn ligaments, and dedication thrown out the window and turned into some titillating fluff for public perception?
-Would they have women’s wrestling seen as nothing more than big hair and tight little asses in scant bikinis?
-Thinly veiled "acceptable porn?"
+Would they have women’s wrestling seen as nothing more than big hair and tight little butts in scant bikinis?"

 GLOW started out slowly, and at first, the characters weren’t likable.
 Set in the mid-1980s, Alison Brie (Community’s, Mad Men) is nearly unrecognizable as Ruth "Zoya the Destroya" Wilder, a plain-Jane desperate actress willing to do (almost) anything for work.